-Note: Faculty reserves the right to alter the schedule as necessary, with notification to students.
+Note: Faculty reserves the right to alter the schedule as necessary to enhance student learning.

 CORE VALUES COMMITMENT

 The College of Education and Human Development is committed to collaboration, ethical leadership, innovation, research-based practice, and social justice.
 Students are expected to adhere to these principles: http://cehd.gmu.edu/values/.